 Further updates will follow before the Call for Applications.

-- Presentations in the fields of biomedicine, geriatrics, genetics, epidemiology, patient care, psychiatry, as well as economics of ageing, pension economics and finance, health economics, public health, demography and sociology;
+- Presentations of leading scholars from the fields of biomedicine, geriatrics, genetics, epidemiology, as well as economics, health economics, public health, psychology, demography and sociology;

 - Hands-on sessions: presentation of the survey data on ageing available to the scientific community focusing on datasets such as SHARE;

 - Poster sessions and other activities: discussing the participants’ research with the senior scholars.

 What’s special about the Institute?